Lassonde School of Engineering

-Geomatics Engineering blends the knowledge of science and engineering with information technologies to solve complex, real-world problems.
-The diverse issues tackled by the field range from tracking a vehicle’s location within a city to determining land use from a satellite image.
-Geomatics engineers focus on the science and technologies related to positioning and navigation, sensors, measurements and mapping, as well as on spatial awareness and intelligence.
+Want to help create smart cities and find solutions to current real-world issues like COVID-19 tracking and autonomous driving?
+Geomatics is a field that collects geospatial data about the world around us and uses tools like land surveying, remote sensing, GIS systems, geography and computer science to help digitize the world.
+This knowledge and data can then be used to decide where buildings, roads and houses are built, power the technology of self-driving vehicles, assist in emergency and disaster management and much more.
+Blend your knowledge of science and engineering with information technologies to solve complex, real-world issues such as tracking a vehicle’s location within a city or determining land use from a satellite image.
+Focus on the science and technologies related to positioning and navigation, sensors, measurements and mapping, as well as on spatial awareness and intelligence.

 Our Geomatics Engineering program is accredited by the Canadian Engineering Accreditation Board (CEAB).

 You will start by learning the basics of geomatics, surveying and mapping, navigation, sensors and measurements to assist in building a strong foundation in this discipline.

 In third and fourth year, you will take more advanced courses that will give you the tools and experience to make a positive impact on the world.
 Select courses include: Geodesy, Advanced Surveying, Global Navigation Satellite Systems (GNSS), Geographic Information Systems (GIS), Remote Sensing and Photogrammetry, Survey Law and Land Registration Systems, Advanced 3D Techniques and more.

 After second year, you can pursue co-op opportunities, gaining professional experience to get a head start towards becoming a licensed Professional Engineer.

 Global Geophysics and Geodesy

 Global Positioning Systems